timudk/SPDENN/README.md

 # Solving partial differential equations (PDEs) with neural nets
-This code accompanies the project paper *A discussion on solving partial differential equationsusing neural networks*
+This code accompanies the project paper *A discussion on solving partial differential equations using neural networks*

 ## Setup
 We recommend the following package versions to reproduce the results of the paper